Enhancing Cloud Security by Reducing Container Images Through Distroless Techniques

 The security improvement that Alpine Linux provides is great news.
 Alpine Linux has also been releasing timely updates.

 It would be naive to imagine that the only vulnerable pieces of code inside a given container would be the packages of the original base image.
 The applications written by the developers introduce potential vulnerabilities to the container as well.
-To visualise the potential problems, let us suppose for now the possibility that any container might be running a vulnerable application that allows remote code execution (RCE) inside the container.
+To visualize the potential problems, let us suppose for now the possibility that any container might be running a vulnerable application that allows remote code execution (RCE) inside the container.

 If a developer has an application running in a Debian-based base image and one of the packages available for the attacker to use is apt, then Debian’s package manager creates opportunities for the malicious actors to exploit.
 Alpine-based official images are not that different, since they contain apk, its package manager, and BusyBox, which combines tiny versions of many common UNIX utilities into a single small executable, such as wget.